PlayControl/playcontrol/README.md

 # playcontrol
-playcontrol software for Linux, OSX and Windows.
+playcontrol software for Linux, OSX and Windows

 ## Status